jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 1. Reload the systemd files `sudo systemctl daemon-reload` and restart the headless Server: `sudo systemctl restart jamulus-headless`
 1. Check all is well with `systemctl status jamulus-headless` (hit `q` to get back to the command prompt).

-You may also be interested in downloading [this set of useful tools](https://github.com/jamulussoftware/jamulus/tree/master/tools) from the Jamulus repository (clone the Git repo and also call `git submodule update --init`).

 ### Configuration

 You can control Jamulus with the `systemctl` command.
 For example, to stop the Server cleanly: